How to prepare and photograph plant sections for viewing with a microscope

 Xylem cells that transport water in the stem of plants contain lignin which strengthens the cell walls and also makes these cells auto-fluorescent when viewed by UV excitation 200X.

-Cross section of a male pine comb from a prepared slide 20X.
+Cross section of a male pine cone from a prepared slide 20X.